 4. Make a working hypothesis.
 Combine all the facts you have discovered about the ancestor in a single story.
 For example:

 James Evans was born in London, the UK.
 In 1903, he got married to Emme Wilson and had two children, Megan and Harry.
 His first wife died in 1028.
 After a while, he married Laura Johnson and they moved to America.
 While in Denver, their daughter Emily was born.
 James and Laura both died in Denver.
 James’ children from first wife, Megan and Harry, settled in Florida.
 Emily moved to Canada.

 5. Start your online family tree.
 Start building an online family tree to organize your results.
 As you continue to find new details it is important to store your research data.
-Enter important information in your family tree builder, including names, dates, and places to build a solid foundation as you continue exploring your ancestry.
+Enter important information in your family tree chart maker, including names, dates, and places to build a solid foundation as you continue exploring your ancestry.